 The Lares and Genius in Ostia

 Remains of Pompeian-type lararia are rare in Ostia.
 That does not mean they were never there.
 There were Pompeian-style houses in Ostia, but these were replaced from the Trajanic period onwards by commercial buildings, guild-seats and high-rising tenements.
-The city is not preserved as well as Pompeii.
-And many household shrines may have been removed in the fourth and fifth century, when Christianity was the dominating religion.
+The city is not preserved as well as Pompeii, and was not "sealed" by a catastrophe.
+Many household shrines may have been removed in the fourth and fifth century, when Christianity was the dominating religion.

 A lararium-painting from the middle of the second century was reused a century later in the Mithraeum of the Snakes.
 In a corner of the back part of the shrine a Genius holding a horn of plenty is standing between two enormous snakes, one "female", the other with a comb, so "male".
 The painting may have been incorporated into the mithraeum because snakes appear on Mithraic sculpture as symbol of the earth.
 The function of the building to which the painting belonged is not clear due to extensive modifications, including the installation of a lime-kiln.